 This handy map shows that 33 states currently limit Low Speed Vehicles to roads where the posted speed limit is 35 miles per hour or less.
 The Insurance Institute for Highway Safety reports that while LSVs are universally street legal by federal law, it’s up to each state to regulate LSV activity on its roads.

-At the time of this writing, the following are street legal LSV limitations by state.
+At the time of this article, the following are street legal LSV limitations by state.
 If you’re not in the following states, you’re limited to 35 MPH:

 Notes: We included links for those states which differ from the IIHS map mentioned above.